-- Extracts: you can run the first few lines or paragraphs of the article and then say: “Read the full article on the FERSA University of Cambridge Blog” with a link back to the article.
+- Extracts: You can run the first few lines or paragraphs of the article and then say: “Read the full article on the FERSA University of Cambridge Blog” with a link back to the article.

-- Quotes: you can quote authors provided you include a link back to the article URL.
+- Quotes: You can quote authors provided you include a link back to the article URL.

-- Print: articles can be published in print under these same rules, with the exception that you do not need to include the links.
+- Print: Articles can be published in print under these same rules, with the exception that you do not need to include the links.
 We would appreciate it if you would send an image of the republished article to firstname.lastname@example.org so that we can share it with the author.